LostArtefacts/TRX/docs/trx/lua/reference/CONFIG.md

 ### Functions

 - <a id="config.get" name="config.get"></a>[lua]`trx.config.get(key)`
   Reads a setting.
-The value comes back as the type the option is declared with, so a boolean option reads as a boolean.
-Colors and enums read as strings.
+The value comes back as the type the option is declared with, so a boolean option reads as a boolean and a color as a [`trx.math.Color`](MATH.md#math.Color).
+Enums read as strings.

   Parameters:
   - <a id="config.get.key" name="config.get.key"></a>**`key`** (string).
 Dotted path, e.g. `visuals.water_color`.